THE PURPOSE OF WOUND CARE

 CHARACTERIZATION OF WOUNDS

 Wounds may be described as acute or chronic, full thickness or partial thickness, endogenous, such as vascular wounds, or exogenous, which may be infectious, surgical, or traumatic wounds.
 There is also a surgical classification of wounds.
 Class I are clean wounds or a clean surgical site sparsely colonized with bacteria; Class II are clean-contaminated wounds or a clean surgical site heavily colonized with bacteria, such as the groin.
 Class III wounds are contaminated, either due to unclean technique or colonization with bacteria before surgery, such as from trauma.
-Class IV wounds are infected.
-As ...
+Class IV wounds are ...